 You will require this licence if you intend to sell tobacco or tobacco products.
-Tobacco products include any cigars or cigarettes, any product of which tobacco is an ingredient, or any device designed or intended only for use with tobacco.
+Tobacco products include any cigars or cigarettes, any product that have tobacco as an ingredient, or any device designed or intended to be used with tobacco.

-If you intend to sell tobacco products at more than one location, you will need to complete a separate application and pay the fee for each premise.
+If you intend to sell tobacco products at more than one location, you will need to complete a separate application and pay the fee for each premises.

 Please consult the Contact Officer for more information.

 A licence defines the need to obtain recognition / certification and registration to undertake a certain business activity.